"When you're lucky in life, you give back and I am very lucky. I give back as much as I can," says chef, restaurateur, and author, Eric Ripert

 in East Hampton, the American Hotel

-and the Beacon in Sag Harbor, and Saint Ambrose and Red Bar in Southampton.
+in Sag Harbor, and Saint Ambrose and Red Bar in Southampton.

 He was humbled at being honored at this years Chefs Dinner, "I said 'No way!'
 I was surprised.
 I didn't expect it at all.
 It's always a nice compliment."